Lyndz456/cat.2/README.md

 Response Generation:
 The view processes the request, performs the necessary actions (e.g., creating, retrieving, updating, or deleting products), and returns an appropriate HTTP response with the serialized data.
 Key Benefits of Django REST Framework:
+1.Simplified API Development: Provides tools for quickly building REST APIs with minimal code.
+2.Automatic Serialization: Handles serialization and deserialization of data.
+3.Built-in Features: Offers features like authentication, permissions, pagination, and filtering.
+4.Community and Support: A large and active community provides extensive documentation and support.